Lower Right Back Pain: Causes and Treatment

 Spinal tumors, either cancerous or non-cancerous, can press on the spinal cord itself.
 Symptoms include back pain that radiates (spreads) to other areas, known as referred pain.
 There may also be muscle weakness, difficulty walking, decreased sensitivity to pain, and bowel or bladder incontinence.

-Treatment for spinal cysts and tumors vary from physical therapy and pain-relieving injections to surgical removal.
+Treatment: There are several treatment options, including physical therapy, pain-relieving injections, or surgical removal.
 In cancerous tumors, the cancer may also be treated with surgery, chemotherapy, or radiation.

 Cauda Equina Syndrome